Galera Manager Documents

 Copying and restoring the data from physical backups is normally much faster than using logical backup, the bigger the volume the bigger the difference.
 However restoring data from physical backup to Galera Cluster is quite tricky.
 The problem is that it can’t be done on a running node, and as a consequence it goes without cluster being aware of it.
 The easiest way to initialize Galera cluster from a physical backup is start with a single node cluster and after restoring the node from physical backup, add other nodes at will.

-To restore from a physical back-up, you’ll need to copy the back-up data to the host frist.
-This is where you’ll need the node’s IP address from the node configuration tab mentioned the Loading Logically section of this page, and a private SSH key that corresponds to the public key you supplied in the node creation box.
+To restore from a physical back-up, you will need to copy the back-up data to the host frist.
+This is where you will need the node’s IP address from the node configuration tab mentioned the Loading Logically section of this page, and a private SSH key that corresponds to the public key you supplied in the node creation box.

 ssh -i ~/.ssh/galera-manager root@52.41.73.124